JorgeCataldo/cartolabot/README.md

-# cartolabot
-# bot to play cartola fantasy game by globo.com
+# bot for playing the cartola fantasy game by globo.com